 People either love or hate this type of egg preparation.
 You’re basically boiling eggs in super hot boiling water where the white part is done and the yolk is soft.
 It’s a texture to get used to but some people really do love it.

 Slow cooker eggs can be made soft boiled or hard using silicone baking cups.
 If you haven’t done them this way it’s quite easy and fun.
+If you want scrambled eggs in Crockpot those are great too especially with kids.

 You can make them using our Instant Pot poached eggs instructions as well.
 For this all you need are a few silicone muffin cups, I use these for air frying these babies too.